Nurse facing murder charges in Windsor Hills crash that killed 6 - NewsBreak

 Nurse facing murder charges in Windsor Hills crash that killed 6

-A 37-year-old nurse accused of killing six people and injuring eight others when her Mercedes-Benz plowed into several vehicles in Windsor Hills last week faces six counts of murder and five counts of vehicular manslaughter with gross negligence, officials announced Monday.
+A 37-year-old nurse suspected of killing six people and injuring eight others when her speeding Mercedes-Benz plowed into several vehicles in a Windsor Hills intersection last week will be charged with six counts of murder and five counts of gross vehicular manslaughter, officials announced Monday.

-Nicole Linton , a traveling nurse from Houston, was being held in lieu of $9 million bond and faces up to 90 years to life in prison if convicted, Gascón said.
-She appeared in court Monday, but it is unclear whether she entered a plea.Photos: 6 killed in Windsor Hills crash
+Linton was arrested on suspicion of vehicular manslaughter with gross negligence.
+She was being held in lieu of $9 million bond Monday and faces up to 90 years to life in prison if convicted, Gascón said.

+Linton was expected to be charged Monday afternoon.RELATED: 6 killed, 8 hurt at California gas station when speeding driver runs red light

 Authorities believe Linton’s car was traveling at around 90 mph when she sped through a red light and hit crossing vehicles at the busy intersection of La Brea and Slauson avenues.